AASHRITH1903/AASHRITH1903/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on research projects on LLMs, NLP, Multimodality.
+- I’m currently researching on LLM Evaluation, Multi-Agent LLMs, NLP in general.
-- 🌱 I’m currently learning AI engineering stack like MCP, LangChain, etc.
-- 👯 I’m looking to collaborate on AI engineering projects.
+- I’m looking to collaborate on AI Engineering projects.
-- 📫 How to reach me: aashrith19032002@gmail.com
+- How to reach me: aashrith19032002@gmail.com